cearl2023/syslib2023/GitInstructions.md

 - cd
   - repos/syslib2023/

-## Creat New Document for Journal in Nano
+## Create New Document for Journal in Nano

 - Create new document
   - nano journalweekname.md